csgillespie/rprofile/README.md

 ### Useful Start-up Messages

-Currently two start-up messages are displayed:
+Currently three start-up messages are displayed:

-  - The wifi network you are connected too with speed info
+  - The wifi network you are connected too with speed info (Linux only)
-  - The number of open R sessions
+  - The number of open R sessions (Linux only)

-This currently only works under Linux.
+  - RStudio Project info

 ![](man/figures/startup-message.png)